-Infants and young children are very different.
-We studied 45 infants over their first year to explore developmental changes in cue use.
-In very early infancy, proximal and looming cues (especially to approaching targets) are by far the best driver of responses.
+targets) are by far the best driver of responses.
 Visual acuity is poor and stereopsis does not emerge until 12-16 weeks of age, making both blur and disparity unreliable cues under 12 weeks of age.
 Therefore proximity/looming is probably the most reliable cue for neonates to use.
-We have found that responding to proximal cues also seem to account for neonatal misalignments, and may persist to drive infantile esotropia if stereopsis does not develop normally.
+We have found that responding to proximal cues also seems to account for neonatal misalignments, and may persist to drive infantile esotropia if stereopsis does not develop normally.

-In "middle infancy" between 16 weeks and one year, VA improves and stereopsis develops in typical infants, so all three cues become available.
+In 'middle infancy' between 16 weeks and 1 year, visual acuity improves and stereopsis develops in typical infants, so all three cues become available.
 We found that responses to all three cues are more evenly balanced at this stage, but by 5-9 years of age the adult-like pattern has emerged as blur and proximal cues become less influential and disparity begins to predominate.
 The disparity $\rightarrow$ C $\rightarrow$ CA linkage becomes more important, while the blur $\rightarrow$ A $\rightarrow$ AC and proximity $\rightarrow$ C & A drives lose weighting.

 Infants' responses are also frequently erratic, and in infancy it is common for accommodation and vergence to appear to act much more independently.
-Although mean AC/A ratios for groups tested at different ages do not change during development, for individuals the development of a "fixed ratio" actually only arises as individual children appear to learn that it is a good idea to converge and accommodate more or less in parallel.
+Although mean AC/A ratios for groups tested at different ages do not change during development, for individuals the development of a 'fixed ratio' actually only arises as individual children appear to learn that it is a good idea to converge and accommodate more or less in parallel.

-Much of children's more general development involves similar shifts in emphasis and strategy e.g. a whole hand grasp is abandoned in favour of a pincer grip; reading starts with children decoding individual letter sounds but ends with whole-word recognition.
-While practicing any new skill, it is useful to be able to compare many different strategies, so early flexibility is advantageous.
-In many developmental spheres, mature control mechanisms and motor efficiency are often a result of a "parsimonious" developmental process, with reliance on superfluous cues being pared down in favour of the most efficient and effective.
+Much of children's more general development involves similar shifts in emphasis and strategy: for example, a whole-hand grasp is abandoned in favour of a pincer grip; reading starts with children decoding individual letter sounds but ends with whole-word recognition.
+While practising any new skill, it is useful to be able to compare many different strategies, so early flexibility is advantageous.
+In many developmental spheres, mature control mechanisms and motor efficiency are often a result of a 'parsimonious' developmental process, with reliance on superfluous cues being pared down in favour of the most efficient and effective.
 Little-used neural connections in the cortex are pruned in favour of those which are reinforced.
 The same seems to occur for disparity cues superseding blur (and particularly proximal cues) to drive vergence and accommodation.